wkeeling/selenium-wire/README.rst

 Other options that can be passed to Selenium Wire via the ``seleniumwire_options`` webdriver attribute:

 ``ignore_http_methods``
     A list of HTTP methods that should be ignored by Selenium Wire and not captured (specified as uppercase strings).
-By default, OPTIONS requests are not captured.
+By default, OPTIONS requests are ignored.
 To capture all request methods, set ``ignore_http_methods`` to an empty list:

 .. code:: python

     options = {
-        'ignore_http_methods': []
+        'ignore_http_methods': []  # Capture all requests, including OPTIONS requests
     }
     driver = webdriver.Firefox(seleniumwire_options=options)